kylejones200/psis_4700_applied_ai/webslides/weekdetail_Multimodal-AI.md

 ## The Future

-Next frontier: grounding — linking AI's perception to real-world context.
+Next frontier: grounding — linking AI's perception to real-world context
 Soon, one model will describe, act, and predict seamlessly across all inputs

 > This slide explores an important concept in applied AI.
 Understanding this material will help you make better decisions when evaluating opportunities and challenges in your field.